Wii-app/Assessment4/IdentifyingAndDefining.md

 # Identifying and Defining

 #### Identifying a need :
-My game is going to be
+My game is going to be MarioRun, my existing 2D platformer game and improving the game playability and the gameplay.

 #### Requirements Outline:
 - **Inputs:** What inputs will your project require?